vexpresso/vexpresso/README.md

 ↷ ↣𝙸𝙼𝙿𝙾𝚁𝚃𝙰𝙽𝚃 𝙽𝙾𝚃𝙴𝚂 ↢ ↶

-▶︎yes, i cosplay bad characters and have morally bad ocs. no, i don’t support anything the characters made or do. i just enjoy villains and like them as such.
+▶︎yes, i cosplay bad characters and have morally bad ocs (all of my ocs fall in the mafia line). no, i don’t support anything the characters made or do. i just enjoy villains and like them as such.

 ▶︎please always look at my name for tags. be it dniuf, dniuid, whatever.

 ▶︎don’t inspire or copy my skins on ponytown

-▶︎no, i'm not open for c+h...

 ▶︎i'm usually way more comfortable interacting with people when there's a close friend next to me. if i'm alone, it depends if i wanna interact with you or not.

-▶︎i tend to go silent at times mid convo. it's either that i'm busy, or that i don't know what to say or even go mute. i struggle with social anxiety, so pleasep bare with me!
+▶︎i tend to go silent at times mid convo. it's either that i'm busy, or that i don't know what to say or even go mute. i struggle with social anxiety, so please PLEASE bare with me!

 ⋰